RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The object passes all required authorisation checks.
 * All references to other objects can be resolved without conflicts.
 * The operation does not compromise referential integrity.
 For example, when an object is to be deleted, the server checks that it is not referenced from any other object in the RIPE Database.
-* <font color="orange">The object complies with all software business rules, for example not creating a **person** object with a nic-hdl already in use by a **role** object.
-OR The requested NIC handle has not been used and can be allocated.
-This is done only for the creation of **person** or **role** objects that request a particular NIC handle.
-Note that you cannot create a **person** object with a "nic-hdl:" that has already been used by a **role** object, and vice versa.</font>
+* The object complies with all software business rules, for example not creating a **person** object with a nic-hdl already in use by a **role** object.
-* The object complies with relevant policies. <font color="orange">For example the "status:" value in **inetnum** objects.
-OR s, such as having the correct "status:" value in inetnum objects</font>
+* The object complies with relevant policies, such as having the correct "status:" value in inetnum objects

-If all checks are successful, <font color="orange">the server processes the operation on the object in the RIPE Database.
-OR the update will proceed for this object.</font>If one of these steps fails, the operation fails for the object as a whole.
+If all checks are successful, the update will proceed for this object.
+If one of these steps fails, the operation fails for the object as a whole.
 This is shown in the acknowledgement message and sometimes in notification messages.

 Each object in the update message is processed independently of others, so even if one operation fails, the following objects will still be processed.
 There may, however, be consequences of a previous failed operation.
 For example if a **person** object creation fails, a later object creation which references this **person** object will fail the referential integrity checks because the **person** object does not exist in the database.